BeaverScream/SmartChef/README.md

 ## Phase 3: Frontend and UI Design

-For now, I used AI to generate simple frontend design for functional check (will be updated later).
+Now, React is implemented with the simple function.
+It's not communicating with the backend yet but when a user enters a text in the text box and then press the get recommendation button, it returns the simulated recipes in a list format.
-When a user submits a text query, the backend (not done yet) will feed to LLM and return a list of recipes in the database that meets the user request
+Next step is to work on the backend side so it processes user's request and get the response back.

 ## Phase 4: Testing